scimusmn/boxen-setup/README.md

 Because Boxen is [idempotent](http://en.wikipedia.org/wiki/Idempotence#Computer_science_meaning) you can run it multiple times without causing problems.
-If something doesn't work, just keep running Boxen and restarting until all errors disapear.
+If something doesn't work, just keep running `boxen` and restarting until all errors disapear.

 ## What does it do?